To-Fujita/ChatBot_with_ParlAI/README.md

 - [ParlAI](https://github.com/facebookresearch/parlai): A framework for training and evaluating AI models on a variety of openly available dialogue datasets.
 - ChatBot_with_ParlAI: Please download from above "Code".

-(b) Install some files to your Python
+(b) Install some libraries to your Python
-Please install followings to your Python system.
+Please install following libraries to your Python system.
 - ParlAI: pip install parlai
 - Python-Aiml: pip install python-aiml
 - Flask: pip install Flask